 - Diploma in Therapeutic Counselling

-In addition to working within my private practice, I work for a national mental health charity providing counselling to adults, children and young people.
+In addition to working within my private practice, I have worked for a national mental health charity providing in-person counselling to adults, children and young people and I have been a volunteer providing online and telephone sessions to children and young people.

 Professional Membership Details

 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and am guided by their ethical framework and procedures.
 In order to enhance my practice, I engage in regular supervision.
 I am committed to keeping my knowledge, skills and expertise up to date and I attend training and workshops regularly.